ellispinsky/ellispinsky/README.md

 ## ✨ About Me ✨
 <p align="left">
-I am a 22 y/o Computer Science + Philosophy student in NYC.
+I am a 23 y/o founder and builder in NYC.
 I have a passion for learning and constantly improving.

 <p/>